• Skip to primary navigation

 Update – Pennington Bridge Phase 2:

-With grant funds from the Bureau of Reclamations WaterSMART program, BHWC has hired Great West Engineering and Applied Geomorphology to design a long-term solution involving activation of side channels.
+With grant funds from the Bureau of Reclamations WaterSMART program, BHWC has hired Great West Engineering and Applied Geomorphology to design a long-term solution involving activation of side channels and bank stabilization.
 BHWC will be actively engaging landowners in the lower section of the Big Hole and work with Madison County to co-develop a solution for this problem that provides for water reliability, safety to infrastructure and private property, and improve ecological function.

 The images below shows the restoration phases identified by Great West Engineering.
 BHWC and partners will complete these phases as funds become available, starting with Phases 1, 2, and 3.